 [LUM#5] When school is scary

-The very idea of going to class literally makes them sick, to the point where they sometimes end up deserting the school benches.
-To help these children suffering from "anxious school refusal", the Montpellier University Hospital is offering a unique approach.
+The very idea of going to class makes them literally sick, to the point that they sometimes end up dropping out of school.
+To help these children suffering from "anxious school refusal," the Montpellier University Hospital offers a unique treatment program.

 Performance stress